Diane Saunders: Awards and honours

 In 2019, Saunders launched "Women in Wheat", a training programme to support women scientists working in wheat research.
 In 2022, she was awarded the Rosalind Franklin Award and Lecture for her "innovative mentoring and training project to support and empower undergraduates and early-career female researchers in plant sciences at postgraduate and postdoctoral levels".
+In 2024, she was appointed Officer of the Order of the British Empire (OBE) in the King's Birthday Honours for her contributions to plant science, agriculture, and the advancement of women in STEM.